 The Lung Institute is coming to PA

-The Lung Institute specializes in treating debilitating lung diseases like interstitial lung disease using stem cell therapy.
+The Lung Institute specializes in treating debilitating lung diseases like interstitial lung disease using cellular therapy.
 Interstitial lung disease is an umbrella term used to categorize over 100 different types of pulmonary disorders that affect the absorption of oxygen into the lungs.
 It includes a diverse collection of illnesses with a variety of causes, treatments and prognoses.
 Individuals who suffer from interstitial lung disease often have difficulty breathing and moving from place to place due to a consistent feeling of shortness of breath.
 Disorders classified under interstitial lung disease are often characterized by scarring of the lung’s delicate tissues and a dry, pestering cough.

-Many interstitial lung disease sufferers have experienced an improved quality of live after undergoing stem cell therapy.
+Many interstitial lung disease sufferers have experienced an improved quality of live after undergoing cellular therapy.
 One Lung Institute patient, Arnold M., reported on a recent trip to his pulmonologist.
 “The pulmonologist said, ‘You seem to be doing real well, what have you been doing lately?’
 I said that I’ve just been taking care of myself and he goes ‘My god, you’ve been doing a good job.’
 He couldn’t believe I was that good.
 So, I walked up and down the hall for him and he said, ‘My god you are doing good.’
-Then I told him about stem cells and he stood there with his mouth hanging open.
+Then I told him about cells and he stood there with his mouth hanging open.
 I guess he didn’t run across anybody that has done it.
 He was kind of amazed.”

 About the Staff